tannousmarc/Three-Procedural/README.md

 # Procedurally generated environment
-This is an experiment that uses three.js and Jerome Etienne's threex.js.
-The code is uploaded both on codepen and github to play and experiment with.
+Simple experiment that uses threex.js.

 Check out the amazing stuff http://www.makemepulse.com/ does with a similar three.js object.